jonashas/Super-Lightweight-Dropdown-Menu/README.md

 ```

 ### The CSS
 A bare minimum of CSS.
 The styling itself can be altered in a huge degree.
-The position:relative_ on nav_ ul_ li_ are there to make the sub-menu drop down directly below the parent.
-It would do this by default, but added support for responsive design so the last child will drop down from the right of its parent instead of the left
+The _position:relative_ on _nav_ _ul_ _li_ are there to make the sub-menu drop down directly below the parent.
+It would do this by default, but added support for responsive design so the last child will drop down from the right of its parent instead of the left (to stop the last dropdown item from potentially going off-screen).
 ```css
 nav {background:#eee;}
 nav ul {text-align:center;}